 I saw the window in a photograph.
-A small pane of glass, surrounded by stone, looking down to a valley which cupped a silver lake in its craggy hands.
-A river snaked away from the lake and into the hills, towards the slate bothy which surrounded the window.
-Distant hills rose beyond the lake, keeping the lake cut off from the mysterious hidden landscape beyond.
-The week before, I had woken up and gone to work with the image of this lake framed in the window lingering in my mind.
+A small pane of glass, surrounded by stone, looking down to a valley which cupped a silver lake.
+A river snaked from the hills, falling from the side of the slate bothy which held the window.
+Hills rose beyond the lake, blocking out the landscape beyond.
+The week before, I had gone to work with the image of the window in my mind.
 I had to go to this bothy.
 I had to find it.

 I booked a bed for the night in the Lakes so that I could get an early start on the bothy the following morning.
 It was dark by the time I arrived in Borrowdale.
-The long, low Youth Hostel building sat at the end of a winding single track.
-Its broad yellow windows winked against the black sky.
-The tarmac glittered with nighttime frost.
+The Youth Hostel building sat at the end of a winding single track.
+Its windows winked against the black sky.
+The tarmac glittered with frost.

 The next morning, I woke early.
 It was still dark when I rang the bell at the Youth Hostel front desk.

 “Just so you know, I might not be back tonight,” I grinned.
-I strapped myself in to my rucksack and waved as I left the warm panelled reception and hopped out into the frost.
+I strapped on my rucksack and waved as I left the warm reception and hopped out into the frost.

 Over the brow of the hill, the terrain changed from industrial and purposeful to rugged, winding fells.
-The path morphed from gravel, to grass, to long plates of rock scattered with sharp edges.
-Purple slate glistened in the rain.
+The path morphed from gravel, to grass, to plates of purple slate.
 Green and brown heather crawled across the slopes.
-I negotiated a large black boulder and, on the other side, the valley opened out before me.
+I negotiated a large boulder and, on the other side, the valley opened out before me.
 Reds and greens were vivid through the mist, rolling down the hill and touching the iron lake below.
 My excitement built.
 I had to be close because this view into the valley was an exact copy of the scene I had seen framed in the photographs of the bothy window.
 I checked the map.
 Somewhere along here, I had to break from the main path and skirt around the form of one of the hills.
 As I stood on a grassy ledge looking for the best route down, I saw two backpacks move out from behind a rock below.
-The backpacks were each attached to a person.
-Crestfallen, I saw that they were already where I needed to be.
-Their bags were too big to be day packs: they had to be staying for the night.
+Crestfallen, I saw that the people below were already where I needed to be.
+The bags were too big to be day packs: they had to be staying for the night.
 I had got here early to bag a spot sleeping under the view that had made its way into my dreams, and I was already too late.
 My stomach churned with disappointment but I was, at least, glad that I had booked backup accommodation.
 I came off the ledge and scooted onto the steep gravel-and-slate track running off the main path, determined to visit the hut anyway.
-As I came round the ledge, I was surprised to see the people with the backpacks heading up the hill to meet me on the path.
+As I came round the ledge, I was surprised to see the people with the backpacks heading up the hill towards me.